No matter how much we love running or how consistently we train, it is inevitable that we will hit a running plateau at some point during training.

 5 Strategies to Break Through a Running Plateau

-Add a rest day or scale back on mileage.
+Add a rest day or reduce mileage.

 If you have been increasing your mileage and are suddenly finding yourself feeling worn out, unmotivated, or needing more effort to complete your easy runs, it might be your body’s way of telling you that it needs a break.